arrrrrrrrrrrrrrrrrr/riven-auto-install/README.md

 - **Zurg/Rclone Information**: Zurg and rclone-related files are located in the `zurg` folder, alongside the installation scripts.
 If they are already installed, the script will skip their reinstallation.

-- **Troubleshooting Logs**: Any troubleshooting logs generated after running the script will be saved as `troubleshoot-<timestamp>.txt` in the same directory as the script.
+- **Troubleshooting Logs**: A troubleshooting logs will be generated after running the script will be saved as `troubleshoot-<timestamp>.txt` in the same directory as the script.
+These logs are provided to help identify potential issues during onboarding or further setup, even if no errors occur.

 - **Plex URL**: If you set up Plex using this script, then the Plex's URL for Riven to recognize will be `http://plex:32400`.